hypergram/WordPressMultisiteSubdirectoryValetDriver/README.md

 ## Installs with WordPress root files in a subdirectory
 If your install has WordPress root files in a subdirectory (such as a submodule), simply change the class property `$wp_root` from false to the root directory name.

-## Caveats
-This only works with the subdirectory URL scheme.
-If you have a subdomain site setup with Valet, this driver will probably break it.
-You'll need to modify the `serves()` function to prevent this driver from handling the request.